Grants

 Registry Mini-Grants Program

-- WHO: Specific age, race/ethnicity, or sex demographic as outlined in the “Project Need” section.
+- Specific demographic as outlined in the “Project Need” section of the application

-Collaborative projects between non-501(c)3 groups or organizations are welcome.
-However, at least one organization involved in a collaborative project submission must meet the “eligible organization” criteria.
+Collaborative projects between non-501(c)3 groups or organizations are encouraged, however, at least one organization involved in a collaborative project submission must meet the “eligible organization” criteria.

-Questions about the 2025 DLW Registry Mini-Grants application process: chuber@donatelifewisconsin.org.
+To inquire about the DLW Registry Mini-Grants contact: chuber@donatelifewisconsin.org.

 FAQ